Why You Shouldn’t Quit Smoking

 We need to reclaim that.
 I know it’s counter-intuitive.
 But if hating smoking made it easier to quit smoking, you would have quit already, right?

 So I’m giving you a free pass.
 For the next 3-12 months, you’re going to smoke guilt free.
 In fact, you’re NOT ALLOWED to quit smoking for at least 3 months.
 If anyone questions you, tell them that Sifu Anthony said so, and they should take it up with me.
-(It’s okay.
-I know Tai Chi.)
+(Don’t worry.
+I know Kung Fu.)

 For 3 months, I want you to savor each cigarette.
 Be present.
-Smile from the heart, if you know how.
+Smile from the heart.
+(Click here to learn how.)
 Be here and now.
 Notice the cigarette, the color of the cherry, the feel of the drag, the shape of the smoke.
 That’s Zen.

 Here’s what’s NOT Zen.
 Lighting a cigarette and smoking half of it without hardly noticing.
 And then needing to smoke another one immediately after because you missed the first one.